haproxy/haproxy/doc/lua-api/index.rst

   **context**: body

   Register a Lua function executed as a service.
-All the registered service can be used in HAProxy with the prefix "lua.".
+All the registered services can be used in HAProxy with the prefix "lua.".
 A service gets an object class as input according with the required mode.

-  :param string name: is the name of the converter.
+  :param string name: is the name of the service.
   :param string mode: is string describing the required mode.
 Only 'tcp' or
                       'http' are allowed.
-  :param function func: is the Lua function called to work as converter.
+  :param function func: is the Lua function called to work as service.

   The prototype of the Lua function used as argument is: